Blackfoot Confederacy: Ethnic divisions

 The largest ethnic group in the Confederacy is the Piegan, also spelled Peigan or Pikuni.
 Their name derives from the Blackfoot term Piikáni.
 They are divided into the Piikani Nation (Aapátohsipikáni ("the companion up there") or simply Piikáni) in present-day Alberta, and the South Peigan or Piegan Blackfeet (Aamsskáápipikani) in Montana, United States.
-A once large and mighty division of the Piegan were the Inuk'sik ("the humans") of southwestern Montana.
+A once large and mighty division of the Piegan were the I'náksiyiiksi ("the humans" or "Small Robes") of southwestern Montana.
 Today they survive only as a clan or band of the South Peigan.

 The modern Kainai Nation is named for the Blackfoot-language term Káínaa, meaning "Many Chief people".
 These were historically also called the "Blood," from a Plains Cree name for the Kainai: Miko-Ew, meaning "stained with blood" (i.e. "the bloodthirsty, cruel").
 The common English name for the tribe is Blood or the Blood tribe.

-The Siksika Nation's name derives from Siksikáwa, meaning "Those of like".
+The Siksika Nation's name derives from Siksikáwa, meaning "Those of like" or "Blackfoot".
 The Siksika also call themselves Sao-kitapiiksi, meaning "Plains People".

 The Sarcee call themselves the Tsu T'ina, meaning "a great number of people."
 During early years of conflict, the Blackfoot called them Saahsi or Sarsi, "the stubborn ones", in their language.
 The Sarcee are from an entirely different language family; they are part of the Athabascan or Dené language family, most of whose members are located in the Subarctic of Northern Canada.
 Specifically, the Sarcee are an offshoot of the Beaver (Danezaa) people, who migrated south onto the plains sometime in the early eighteenth century.
 They later joined the Confederacy and essentially merged with the Pikuni ("Once had").

 The Gros Ventre people call themselves the Haaninin ("white clay people"), also spelled A'aninin.
 The French called them Gros Ventres ("fat bellies"), misinterpreting a physical sign for waterfall; and the English called them the Fall Indians, related to waterfalls in the mountains.
 The Blackfoot referred to them as the Piik-siik-sii-naa ("snakes") or Atsina ("like a Cree"), because of years of enmity.
 Early scholars thought the A'aninin were related to the Arapaho Nation, who inhabited the Missouri Plains and moved west to Colorado and Wyoming.
 They were allied with the Confederacy from circa 1793 to 1861, but came to disagreement and were enemies of it thereafter.